 Tests are built with the code under test, using your standard build mechanism on host as binary compatible executables, and downloaded to run on a target platform via the IDE or command line.

 Cantata can be deployed to an extensive range of targets (see Cantata Works in your environment).
 The flexible deployment and use of different build and I/O options, means Cantata works seamlessly with your target development environment, and allows you to test the code with software, hardware or processor in the loop.

 Platform independent tests can be re-used over multiple targets, through controlling multiple Cantata target deployment configurations.

 Once tests are created and pass, continuing to re-run them so that regression errors are not introduced to previously working code is why people do regression testing.
 Automated regression testing with Cantata is supported through use of continuous integration tools such as Jenkins®.

 As Cantata tests are developed in the GUI, a suite of Makefiles are generated to compile, link, deploy, execute and retrieve results from the target platform.
 Cantata Makefiles can be used with your existing code tree and your own makefiles (avoiding separate copies of code in a sandbox just for testing).

-Cantata Makefiles can also perform any combination or pre and post build or test actions and giving you complete control over environment initialization and reporting.
-They enable integration with other tools such as QA-C (to keep static and dynamic testing synchronized) and Jenkins® (for continuous integration) throughout development and regression testing.
+Cantata Makefiles can also perform any combination or pre and post build or test actions and giving you complete control over environment initialisation and reporting.
+They enable integration with other tools such as static analysers (to keep coding standards and testing synchronised) and Jenkins® (for continuous integration) throughout development and regression testing.